Loading this page.

 Civilization Pressure MapExplains how core zones bear administrative load while projecting power outward.

-Use Edge Zone or the linked nodes below when you want to compare this page against neighboring parts of the graph.
+Use Edge Zone or the linked entries below when you want to compare this page against neighboring work.

 Many glossary abstractions become richer when viewed inside the spatial module.